condep/condep.github.io/_docs/3-0/artifacts.md

 ---
 layout: doc
 title: Artifacts
+prev_section: environment
+next_section: condep-exe
 permalink: /docs/3-0/artifacts/
 ---

 Working with Artifacts
 ======================

-Artifacts is what instrument the Operations you use in ConDep to automate your deployments and/or infrastructure.
+Artifacts is what instrument the Operations in the ConDep DSL to automate your deployments and/or infrastructure.

 There are two Artifact classes available to use in ConDep: